nterreri/thesis/report/chapter5.md

 to extract global classifier effectivness metrics (Sebastiani, ibid p.33;
 Yang and Liu, 1999, p.43).

+The type of data we wanted our classifier to produce a label for was a short chat message.
+The label had to be in the specified range of categories, in order to better inform the chatbot with the capacity for generalization of a machine learning approach.
+There is no corpus of pairs of message - label of the relevant kind.
+Therefore, the author created a survey which Dr Ramachandran asked the team to complete[^survey].
+This resulted in 222 data points.

+[^survey]: The survey can be found here: <https://goo.gl/forms/ylkI50XckV9yvCCm2>.

-Because of the fact that all of the data extracted via the questionnaire (see Chapter 2) has a balanced number of expected labels for categories, there is no concern about the training data being skewed with low positive cases for any one category, therefore micro-averaging is probably the best overall measure, although both are included in the evaluation results.
+Because of the fact that all of the data extracted via the questionnaire has a balanced number of expected labels for categories, there is no concern about the training data being skewed with low positive cases for any one category, therefore micro-averaging is probably the best overall measure, although both are included in the evaluation results.